Change Management Part 2: Communicating Change at Your Organization

 What’s the key thing communicators need to keep in mind when communicating change?

 When you begin communicating a project, make sure you’re ready to answer some foundational questions.
 Who’s going to be impacted?
 What are they going to expect to see?
 How are they going to get information?
 The answers might be ‘we don’t know yet.’
 And that’s scary for some leaders.
 So setting the expectation that you will have transparent communication that may not be fully baked is something that you can do to build in change acceptance into your organization, or nimbleness, because as our projects go towards a more agile methodology, our audience needs to as well.

 And the question you should really be able to answer more than any other is what’s in it for me?
 And the answer might be different depending on who you’re talking to.
 So make sure you’re spending time with your stakeholders, that you have people out there you can trust, and banter around ideas with about how is this message going to land?

-On screen: There are two ways to communicate through change.
+There are two ways to communicate through change.
 What’s the difference between “tell” versus “talk” communications?